Axway/docker-cft/compose/README.md

 Set the image parameter to match the image you want to use.
 For example: "image: axway/cft:3.10.2206".

-If you want your Transfer CFT to be fully functional, you should change the CFT_FQDN parameter to reflect the host machine’s name in the network (IP address can also be used).
+If you want your Transfer CFT to be fully functional, you should change the CFT_FQDN parameter to reflect the host machine's name in the network (IP address can also be used).
 **Note:** You cannot connect to some Transfer CFT interfaces if this parameter is not properly set.

 To register Transfer CFT with Central Governance, set CFT_CG_ENABLE to "YES", and configure the CFT_CG_HOST, CFT_CG_PORT, and CFT_CG_SHARED_SECRET parameters.